Floorp-Projects/Floorp/testing/talos/perfdocs/index.rst

 In addition we have some variations on existing tests:

 -  Heavy_: Run tests with the heavy user profile instead of a blank one
--  `Web extension`_: Run tests with a web extension to see the perf impact extension have
+-  WebExtension_: Run tests with a WebExtension to see the perf impact extension have
 -  `Real-world WebExtensions`_: Run tests with a set of 5 popular real-world WebExtensions installed and enabled.

 Some tests measure different things: